Huimin22/fastapi-beyond-CRUD/README.md

 I welcome contributions to improve the documentation!
 You can contribute [here](https://github.com/jod35/fastapi-beyond-crud-docs).

 ## Test
-change this readme for pr test
+this readme is for pr check